syncfusion-content/xamarin.android-docs/xamarin-android/SfRadialMenu/PopulatingItems.md

 ## Animation duration

-Duration of animation in radial menu can be changed using the [AnimationDuration](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfRadialMenu.Android~Syncfusion.SfRadialMenu.Android.SfRadialMenu~AnimationDuration.html) property.
-It is used to change the speed of opening and closing of radial menu.
+The duration of animation in the radial menu can be changed using the [AnimationDuration](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfRadialMenu.Android~Syncfusion.SfRadialMenu.Android.SfRadialMenu~AnimationDuration.html) property.
+It is used to change the speed of opening and closing  the radial menu.

 {% tabs %}
 {% highlight c# %}